enqueuer-land/daemon-service/README.md

 # daemon-service
-Executes enqueuer as a daemon service
+Executes enqueuer as a daemon (Rest) service